 Financial institutions and companies that bill for services like water, power, insurance and internet access have made online payment simple and secure, and it's easy to get started.

 There are two common ways to pay bills online: Pay companies individually via their websites or mobile apps, or authorize your bank or credit union to pay the bills from your account.
-There's no need to do one or other exclusively; use either method, or both, in whatever combination best suits your financial needs.
+There's no need to do one or the other exclusively; use either method, or both, in whatever combination best suits your financial needs.

 Paying companies individually